davewatters/bookclub-ci-pp4/README.md

         -   #### Returning Visitor Goals
             As a returning visitor...
-            -   I want to be able to easily see details of the previous & next meetup
+            -   I want to be able to easily see details of the previous and next meetup
-            -   I want to be able to post comments about the meetup & books
+            -   I want to be able to post comments about the meetup and books
             -   I want to be able to vote for book of the month